-Similar to 'state of the art' there is no Commission guidance or definition in the IVD Regulation of 'state of the art in medicine' itself.
-In the absence of any official reference, 'state of the art in medicine' can be defined as currently accepted practice/s based on current clinical guidelines.
+Similarly to 'state of the art', there is no Commission guidance or definition in the IVD Regulation of 'state of the art in medicine' itself.
+In the absence of any official reference, 'state of the art in medicine' can be defined as currently accepted medical or diagnostic practice(s) based on current clinical guidelines.